 Trans-Matic determines the necessary competence of a person doing work under Trans-Matic's control that affects the environmental performance, and their ability to fulfill our compliance obligations.
-We ensure that these persons are competent on the basis of appropriate education, training, or experience.
+We ensure that these people are competent based on appropriate education, training, or experience.
 Training needs are determined associated with the environmental aspects and the EMS, and actions are taken to acquire the necessary competence where applicable.
-Company-wide training including the use of online training surveys can be utilized to achieve this.
+Company-wide training, including the use of online training surveys can be utilized to achieve this.